Esparto: Application

 There are many complementary techniques to end the baskets, square braids, cord edging, crown sinnet, points, etc. In the finest pieces, all leaves used must be the same size and diameter, and must always be joined in parallel.

 Traditionally, esparto basketry has not been a professional product.
 Shepherds, farmers and other people of the countryside used to plait esparto on rainy days or in times not suitable for working.

 Most craft tools and artifacts in the southern Spanish countryside for farming and livestock were made with esparto, such as harvesting baskets, items for the home, and containers/sacks for carts, horses, and donkeys.
 There is a huge variety of items, many of which are well known and have a specific use, but others are the product of a special personal need or a free creation, such as toys for children or animals.
 Every kind of basket has a special name that describes its use.
 For example, a "cesto rosero" is a basket used traditionally to gather saffron flowers.

 A special esparto basketry piece is the esparto canteen.
 Made with crushed esparto and waterproofed with pine pitch, they were used by the shepherds of southeastern Spain to carry water in the mountains.
 The Archaeological Museum of Cartagena has an example of a Roman esparto canteen two thousand years old.
 Esparto was also used for making rock slings, most notably by Balearic slingers.
 In ancient times these were used as weapons of war, but could also be used for hunting or by shepherds to protect their livestock.

-A wide strip of plaited raw esparto, named "pleita" in Spanish, is the traditional mold for Manchego cheese.
+A wide strip of plaited raw esparto, named "pleita" in Spanish, is the traditional mould for Manchego cheese.

 Another important use of esparto is in rope-making.
 Ropes could be made with raw esparto, crushed esparto or raked esparto (after crushed).
 A special rope was used to tie cereal bunches in harvest time.
 Other were used in vernacular architecture to tie reeds to the timber in roof building.